ncsa/Delta_doc/docs/source/user_guide/software.rst

   CAUTION: Python modules installed this way into your ``$HOME/.local/`` will match on python versions.
 This can create incompatibilities between containers or python venv or conda environments when they have a common python version number.
 You can work around this by using the `PYTHONUSERBASE <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUSERBASE>`_ environment variable.
 That will also allow for shared pip installs if you choose a group-shared directory.

-  Useful when you only need one python environment per python version.
-CAUTION: Python modules installed this way into your ``$HOME/.local/`` will match on python versions.
-This can create incompatibilities between containers or python venv or conda environments when they have a common python version number.

 - `conda-env-mod <https://github.com/amaji/conda-env-mod>`_: conda-env-mod lmod module generator from Purdue

   The conda-env-mod script will generate a python module you can load or share with your team.
 This makes it simpler to manage multiple python scenarios that you can activate and deactivate with module commands.